 However, it is important to do your research before committing, as not all TEFL internships are created equally.
 Some will pay you a lot more money but may not include accommodation or be in an expensive country.
 Others may pay a small amount of money but be in a country with comparatively low living costs.
 This can have a big impact on how far your money goes.

-If money isn’t a concern and you want to do something charitable, there are always volunteer TEFL teaching internships where you can start teaching English abroad.
+If money isn’t a concern and you want to do something charitable, there are always volunteer TEFL teaching internships where you can get volunteer experience and start teaching English abroad.

 Make sure it is in a country that you’re prepared to live and spend time in.
 The last thing you want to do is choose a program in a location you’re uncomfortable with.
 You should also think about the future in terms of where you want to live and work.
 For example, if you want to work in a country where you can get the highest salary for teaching English abroad, it would make sense to try and do your internship there.